Understanding the Severity of a Traumatic Brain Injury

 Contact an Experienced Traumatic Brain Injury Attorney

 If you or a loved one have sustained a traumatic brain injury in a car crash, at work, or in any other accident, contact Thomas J. Henry Injury Attorneys.
 Oftentimes, people suffering from TBIs require extended hospital stays, medical procedures, and rehabilitation services.
 Medical bills can start to pile up, causing unneeded stress for individuals who should be focusing on recovery.
 Our experienced brain injury attorneys can relieve you of the hassle and stress and let you focus on healing.

 At Thomas J. Henry, our team of legal professionals will diligently work to put you in the best position possible to receive maximum compensation for your traumatic brain injury.
 Contact us today for a free case review.
-Our firm has offices in Corpus Christi, San Antonio, and Austin serving clients across Texas and nationwide.
+Our firm has offices in Corpus Christi, San Antonio, Austin, and Dallas serving clients across Texas and nationwide.